3lvis/Dream/README.md

 ## API

-### Hooking up a UITableView
+### Listing Posts in a UITableView

-Listing all the post created in the last month should be this easy.
+Listing all the posts created in the last month should be this easy.

 ```objc
 NSPredicate *predicate = [NSPredicate predicateWithFormat:@"createdDate > %@", [NSDate lastMonthDate]];